awslabs/harmonix/website/docs/techdocs/entities.md

     lifecycle: experimental
     dependsOn: [FirstDeployedEnvironment]
 ```
-We introduce a new component **spec type** - *aws-app* which will be used to mark applications that runs on AWS. this is used to provide a specific UI experience that allows users to operate the application in the AWS cloud.
+We introduce a new component **spec type** - *aws-app* which will be used to mark applications that run on AWS.
+This is used to provide a specific UI experience that allows users to operate the application in the AWS cloud.

-The **iac-type** property indicates the type of the infrastructure as code this app was provisioned with - this impacts both the pipeline as well as the UI experience that are based on terraform or cdk (state management).
+The **iac-type** property indicates the type of the infrastructure as code this app was provisioned with - this impacts both the pipeline as well as the UI experience that are based on Terraform or CDK (state management).

 :::tip
  You may notice that repo-secret-arn is created regardless of the environment where the application is deployed - that is because the access to the repository is part of the platform / solution account regardless of where is it being deployed.
 :::

-After the application provisioning pipeline completed, the pipeline will update the entity with the environment deployed resources under the *appData* tag:
+After the application provisioning pipeline completes, the pipeline will update the entity with the environment deployed resources under the *appData* tag:

 ```yaml
 apiVersion: backstage.io/v1alpha1